Jieiku/abridge/content/overview-abridge/index.md

 If you have abridge configured to use the switcher mode instead of auto/dark/light, then your site will have a button that allows the visitor to toggle the theme.

-If your visitor uses noscript or some other javascript blocking browser addon, then they will be stuck with whatever the configured default theme is for the switcher mode.
+If your visitor uses noscript or some other JavaScript blocking browser addon, then they will be stuck with whatever the configured default theme is for the switcher mode.

 To adjust this mode you would set the following two config values in `abridge.scss` **AND** `zola.toml`: